-On January 10, 2014, we announced a voluntary recall of select lots of cartridges used with the t:slim that may be at risk of leaking.
+On January 10, 2014, we announced a voluntary recall of select lots of cartridges used with the t:slim that may have been at risk of leaking.
 The cause of the recall was identified during our internal product testing.
 The recall was expanded on January 20, 2014 to include additional lots of affected cartridges used with the t:slim.
 We incurred approximately \$1.7 million in direct costs associated with the recall.
 We recorded a cost of sales charge of approximately \$1.3 million in the fourth quarter of 2013 and recorded the cost of sales charge for the remainder in the first quarter of 2014 for affected cartridges shipped in the first quarter of 2014.
-We do not currently expect any further direct financial impact of the recall beyond these costs.
 The total cost of the recall consisted of approximately \$0.7 million associated with the return and replacement of affected cartridges in the field and approximately \$1.0 million for the write-off of affected cartridges within our internal inventory.
+As of December 31, 2014, the FDA determined that the recall is terminated and we do not currently expect any further direct financial impact of the recall beyond these costs